BeardOverflow/MergeCrunch/README.md

 MergeCrunch is a small bash script that combine youtube-dl and mkvmerge for get anime.

-The main feature is to generate a mkv file with soft-sub and font attachment of downloaded files from **Crunchyroll** streaming.
+The main feature is to generate a mkv file with all availables soft-subtitles and fonts attachment of downloaded files from **Crunchyroll** streaming.

 Tested in Ubuntu 14.04